 - Options-Brings up the User Options Page, which is used to change the user login password. - Save Config-Brings up the Save Configuration Screen.
-Click Apply to save the running configuration of the switch for the next startup. - Help-Brings up general WebView Help.
+Click Apply to save the switch's running configuration for the next startup. - Help-Brings up general WebView Help.
 Specific help pages are also available on each configuration page. - About-Provides basic WebView product information. - Telnet-Brings up a Telnet session window, through which you can access the switch for CLI configuration. - Log Out-Logs the user out of the switch and ends the user session.
 After logout, the login screen appears.
-The user can log back in to the switch or just close the login screen.
+The user can log back into the switch or just close the login screen.